Megakuul/beastos/README.md

+# BeastOS ❄️
-# BeastOS (for marketing reasons also known as Nixomaticon ;>)
+(for marketing reasons also known as Nixomaticon)

 ![informli](/favicon.svg)

-Basically just a superior operating system for work.
+Basically just a superior operating system for work packaged as nixos module 🥶

 ## Installation
 ---